j-4ck/j-4ck.github.io/_portfolio/portfolio-2.md

 Problem
 -------

 In 2023, a successful social media manager contacted me requiring real time local analytics on his clients and sales through a popular social media platform online.
 The only specification was that the software should run in the form of a chrome extension (which sadly meant more JavaScript).
-The data was to be mapped in multiple relational excel spreadsheets
+The data was to be mapped in multiple relational excel spreadsheets.

 Solution
 -------